-- Completion of a research thesis in an area of environmental science,
+- The research thesis must be in an area of environmental science, and

-- Completion of 30 credits with at least 15 credits selected from the following list and approved by the advisory committee; remaining credits are to be selected by the student and the advisory committee.
+- At least 15 of the 30 credits must be from the following list and approved by the advisory committee; remaining credits are to be selected by the student and the advisory committee.

 |BIO 501||Comparative Vertebrate Anatomy||4|